Md-Kamruzzaman-cmd/Personal-Projects/Data Analysis/Festival Sales Analysis/README.md

 ### Data analysis

-1. Performed exploratory data analysis using pandas,matplotlib,seaborn.
+1. Analyzed Gender column, first by using countplot to count male and female, then compared them with Amount and drew a barplot to show who buys more.
+2. Analyzed other columns similarly.
-2. Improved customer experience by identifying potential customer across different states, occupation, gender and age group.
+3. Improved customer experience by identifying potential customer across different states, occupation, gender and age group.

 ### Final Output